-It may come as a surprise to some readers that one of the aspects of performance we a lot of ‘behind the scenes’ work with is team unity.
-Known more commonly by many other names such as culture, team cohesion and team chemistry team unity essentially describes all the little factors that can result in some sporting team being completely unified whilst others can resemble the boys from the famous novel The Lord of the Flies.
+Team unity is also known by other names such as culture, team cohesion and team chemistry.
+All of these labels describes the factors that can result in some sporting teams being completely unified.
+Whilst others can resemble the boys from the famous novel The Lord of the Flies.

-The first point to accept when it comes to team unity is that the chances of it being organically excellent are very, very unlikely.
 In other words, the culture of most sporting teams, even the professional ones, is typically not that flash.
-The second factor is that regardless of the current state of your team’s culture is can be improved.
+The second factor is that regardless of the current state of your team’s culture it can be improved.
 That’s right, if it’s currently poor it can be bettered and if it’s already excellent it can still be improved further.

 How Is Team Unity Best Improved In Sporting Teams?

 So we work with the coaches, ideally one-on-one and put what we call The 10 R’s under the microscope.
-The 10 R’s refers to five pairs of words that each start with the letter R that tend to provide most of the clues about how to improve the unity of any given team.
+The 10 R’s refers to five pairs of words that each start with the letter R. They provide a great starting point for discussions on how to improve the unity of any given team.

 Roles and Rules